Planes, Trains, and Automobiles Without The Meltdown

-So, you’ve finally saved enough for that belated honeymoon in Paris, or perhaps you and your spouse have found the time after several years together to travel to the Amalfi Coast?
+So, you’ve finally saved enough for that belated vacation in Paris, or perhaps you and your spouse have found the time after several years together to travel to the Amalfi Coast?

-But going unprepared, it can also be a time of stress, unrelenting compromise, and unexpected surprises.
+But going unprepared can also be a time of stress, unrelenting compromise, and unexpected surprises.

 Want your marriage to survive your next international vacation?